devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-12-08/assignment.md

 You can reuse existing TCP code from the [src repo](https://github.com/devnull-cz/unix-linux-prog-in-c-src).

+Once you have the skeleton of the server working in basic mode, you can play around with various ways how to send the file data to the clients, i.e. from the classic open/read/write/close to memory mapped files and then maybe to `sendfile()`.

 ## GNU pth thread library

 Download the source code from https://www.gnu.org/software/pth/, compile it, ale